Victoria leads Canadian cities in restaurants, pubs, bars per capita - Victoria News

-Victoria is confirmed to be the Canadian city with the most restaurants, eateries, pubs and bars per person, according to the Destination Greater Victoria.
+Victoria is the Canadian city with the most restaurants, eateries, pubs and bars per person, according to the Destination Greater Victoria.

 Statistics Canada data shows the city of Victoria to have 4.6 restaurants, eateries, pubs and bars for every 1,000 residents, with Vancouver and Niagara Falls next in line at 3.6 and 3.4, respectively.
 All other Canadian cities measured have less than 2.8 such businesses per 1,000 residents.